7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 things to do

-Nemrut Mountain is a famous volcanic mountain that actually created the crater that is now Lake Van.
+Nemrut Mountain is a famous volcanic mountain that created the crater that is now Lake Van.

 It is on UNESCO’s list because of the famous sculptures that are 8-9 meters tall on the summit.
 Definitely worth a looksy.

-Make sure you check out Diyarbakır, where the old meets the new.
-There are many sightseeing places along with the rich history of the city.
+Make sure you also check out Diyarbakır, the city where the old meets the new.
+There are many sights to see and much rich history to discover.

 ancient Göbekli Tepe site & Pool of Abraham both in the Southeaster region